-- Assumption changes as a result of an experience study for the periods 2012 through 2017 have been adopted by the System for use in the annual pension and OPEB valuations beginning with the September 30, 2017 valuation.
-The total pension/OPEB liability as of September 30, 2018 is based on the results of an actuarial valuation date of September 30, 2017, and rolled forward using generally accepted actuarial procedures, including the experience study. - Recognition period for liabilities is the average of the expected remaining service lives of all employees in years - 4.5304 for pension plan employers and 5.6018 for OPEB plan employers. - Recognition period for assets in years is 5.0000. - Full actuarial assumptions are available in the 2018 MPSERS Comprehensive Annual Financial Report found on the ORS website at www.michigan.gov/orsschools.
+Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the determination of the total pension and OPEB liabilities beginning with the September 30, 2017 valuation.
+The total pension/OPEB liability as of September 30, 2020 is based on the results of an actuarial valuation date of September 30, 2019, and rolled forward using generally accepted actuarial procedures, including the experience study.